thestalkers/policies/sites/com-github-docs-ja-github-site-policy-github-terms-for-additional-products-and-features.md

 -
 **GitHub Enterprise Cloud**
-のユーザは、以下の「追加製品および機能」にアクセスできます。Actions、Advanced Security、Advisory Database、Codespaces、Dependabot Preview、Learning Lab、Octoshift、Packages and Pages。
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Codespaces, Dependabot Preview, GitHub Enterprise Importer, Learning Lab, Packages, and Pages.

 -
 **GitHub Enterprise Server**
-のユーザは、以下の「追加製品および機能」にアクセスできます。Actions、Advanced Security、Advisory Database、Connect、Dependabot Preview、Learning Lab、Octoshift、Packages、Pages and SQL Server Images。
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Connect, Dependabot Preview, GitHub Enterprise Importer, Learning Lab, Packages, Pages, and SQL Server Images.

 -
 **GitHub AE**
-users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database,Dependabot Preview, Octoshift, Packages and Pages.
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Dependabot Preview, GitHub Enterprise Importer, Packages and Pages.

 ## アクション